Clean Sport Initiative

 The EPSL is reviewed on an annual basis and changes to the list are published on the Clean Sport website, 90 days in advance of the change coming into effect.
 All members of our equine community are welcome to submit suggested changes to the EPSL.

-Please click on the buttons below for further information regarding Clean Sport for Horses.
+Please click on the blocks below for further information regarding Clean Sport for Horses.